 The account the orchestrator is using to authenticate to Keyfactor Command, which may or may not be the same as the account under which the orchestrator is running.
 For example, the Keyfactor Universal Orchestrator service runs as a service account on the orchestrator machine that may be a local account on the machine, the Windows built-in Network Service account, or an Active Directory domain account.
 If it's an Active Directory account, it will be an account in the forest to which the orchestrator server is joined.
-The orchestrator's identity to make the connection to the Keyfactor Command server will be a service account for the identity provider configured for Keyfactor Command, which may be Keyfactor Identity Provider, Active Directory, or a federated identity provider.
+The orchestrator's identity to make the connection to the Keyfactor Command server will be a service account for the identity provider configured for Keyfactor Command, which may be Active Directory, Keyfactor Identity Provider, AuthO, another OAuth 2.0 complient identity provider, or a federated identity provider.
 If it's Active Directory, it will be an identity from the forest in which Keyfactor Command is installed, which may be a different forest from the forest in which the orchestrator is installed.